Open and Engaged 2025

 Through keynotes, panels, presentations and lightning talks, the programme addresses questions of ownership and stewardship in the areas of practice-research, cultural heritage data, open infrastructure, and emerging technologies.
 By bringing together GLAM professionals, librarians, curators, technologists, and community partners, the conference invites participants to reimagine ownership as a shared, equitable, and inclusive endeavour.

-The conference will take place online over three non-consecutive afternoons: Monday, Wednesday, and Thursday, in the week of 20 October, scheduled in the UK time zone (BST/UTC+1).
+The conference took place online over three non-consecutive afternoons: Monday, Wednesday, and Thursday, in the week of 20 October, scheduled in the UK time zone (BST/UTC+1).

 13:30- 13:45 Welcome remarks